dbos-inc/dbos-docs/docs/tutorials/self-hosting.md

 ---

 You can run DBOS applications anywhere with `npx dbos start` as long as they have a Postgres database to connect to.
-This guide describes tools that make it easy to self-host DBOS applications in production.
+This guide describes tools you can use in your hosting environment to make the most of DBOS transact.

 ## Admin API